Best XC mountain bikes 2023 – the fastest bikes we’ve tested for cross-country, downcountry and trail

 -

-The Izzo is YT's debut into the lightweight full-suspension bike category is more downcountry than cross country with 130mm of travel front and rear.
-However while this may not be a pure-bred race bike, it can keep up with the pack on climbs and then shred them on the descents.
+The Izzo is YT's foray into the lightweight full-suspension bike category is more downcountry than cross-country with 130mm of travel front and rear.
+However, with trail capabilities too, this definitely isn't a race bike, but it can keep up with the pack on climbs and then shred them on the descents.

-The suspension is Kashima-coated, Fox Factory series with a 34 fork up front and Float shock at the rear, and the shock has a remote lockout.
-The bike is outfitted with a SRAM X01 Eagle 12-speed drivetrain and SRAM G2 brakes.
-The DT Swiss XMC 1200 Spline wheels are wrapped in Maxxis tires.
+The suspension is 130mm front and rear with a Fox 34 Float Performance Elite fork up front and Float shock at the rear.
+The bike is outfitted with a SRAM GX Eagle 12-speed drivetrain and SRAM G2 R brakes.
+The DT Swiss M 1900 Spline wheels are wrapped in Maxxis Forecaster tires.

-Check out our full review of the YT Izzo Pro Race.
+Check out the full review of the YT Izzo Core 3.

 Specifications